alexgmex/SkyblockAutofish/README.md

 # SkyblockAutofish
 Simple test program using OpenCV and Pyautogui to automatically fish in Minecraft

-pip install opencv-python numpy pyautogui requests
+Requirements: _pip install opencv-python numpy pyautogui requests_